marko-janic/Masters-Thesis-Marko-Janic/README.md

 - add_noise
 - noise
-- gaussians_3d: Will create a 3d volume with 3d gaussians around particle locations and then feed flat slices of that volume to the model instead of making 2d target heatmaps with 2d gaussians
+- gaussians_3d: Will create a 3d volume with 3d gaussians around particle locations and then feed flat slices of that volume to the model instead of making 2d target heatmaps with 2d gaussians.
+- use_fbp

 ### Adding own Dataset
 Use Dataset class from torch.
 Make sure all images are 224 x 224.
 Make sure all images are between 0 and 1.